 Photographs From Small Missouri Towns

-I decided to hit the road to explore and document the small-town communities across the state of Missouri that voted to elect Trump.
+I decided to hit the road in order to explore and document the small-town communities across the state of Missouri that voted to elect Trump.
 Utilizing data from the 2010 United States Census, I photographed at least one small town in each of Missouri's 114 counties with a population of approximately 1,000 or more, excluding the cities of Kansas City, and St. Louis.
 I have endeavored to reveal not only a contemporary sense of place and culture but also signs and clues of their history.
 In documenting the everyday places, things, and people found in these communities, I hope my photographs may begin to address the impact of politics, war, economics, education, race and religion on people’s lives.